Human genome reboot better reflects global population

 "Human ancestry is incredibly complex, and we're all related to each other through our common history," said Ira Hall, director of the Yale Center for Genomic Health and one of the research leaders.
 "And so by sampling broadly across the genetic tree of humanity, it benefits everybody.
 Even if some specific group isn't explicitly included, it still is representing our common origins and provides common benefits."

-The cost of supporting the consortium will be about $40 million over five years, NHGRI said, less than the multibillion-dollar expenditure for the 2003 genome project thanks to technological advances.
+The cost of supporting the consortium will be about US$40 million over five years, NHGRI said, less than the multibillion-dollar expenditure for the 2003 genome project thanks to technological advances.